iamtatiana/manta-front-end/README.md

 # Manta Front End

-Web app for interacting with Manta Network, Calamari Network, and Dolphin Testnet
+Web app for interacting with Manta Network and Calamari Network, and Dolphin Testnet

 ## Getting started (for opensource development)